cheneyveron/myip/README.md

 A simple and blazing-fast HTTP server to query My IP, written in Rust.
 It works well behind proxies like `nginx`.

+It uses 0.3%-0.7% CPU, and 436KB memory on a single-core VPS with `E5-2690 v2` under high load.
+And almost no CPU usage under light load.

 The origin intention to write is that I want an HTTP server that is as small as possible to run on my VPS and get pubic IP from my NAS.
-However the existing `ifconfig.io`
+However the existing open-sourced `ifconfig.io` contains a large number of HTML/CSS/JS files, and retrieves too many unneeded information.
+Also, golang's runtime environment has too many "overheads" for a task as simple as this.

 ## Secure Path